omarsamy3/recipes-angular-app/README.md

 ## Features
 - Create your own recipe.
 - Edit it or delete it.
-- Save its component to the shopping list.
+- Save its ingredients to the shopping list.
 - View detailed recipe information including ingredients and instructions

 ## Technologies Used